Jess-12/AI-based-system-for-accident-and-theft-detetction/README.md

 ![image](https://github.com/Jess-12/AI-based-system-for-accident-and-theft-detetction/assets/127778661/410b3cc7-9d9d-4e30-9136-c5b1c810e0b8)

-fig 1- Causes of accidents
+Causes of accidents
 Along with accident vehicle theft has escalated globally in recent years.
 To combat vehicle theft, numerous vehicle anti-theft technologies were created and put into use.
 However, it remains a difficult challenge to address the problem of vehicle theft.
 Once a car is stolen, the smart system provides a quick tracking system to locate it.
 This report puts out the concept of an intelligent AI system for theft and accident detection.
 ![image](https://github.com/Jess-12/AI-based-system-for-accident-and-theft-detetction/assets/127778661/33d329d7-6165-4f89-ab06-068a2c23cb1e)

-fig 2 -Number of theft cases by its kind
+Number of theft cases by its kind